smoeding/puppet-bind/REFERENCE.md

 ### <a name="bind"></a>`bind`

-Manage the Bind9 DNS daemon and it's configuration files
+Manage the Bind9 DNS daemon and configuration

 #### Examples